 “Producers of natural gas delivered into Columbia’s system would not benefit from, and indeed would likely be harmed by, serious damage to Columbia’s pipeline facilities.
 It is, therefore, not in producers’ interests for Columbia to experience damage due to excessive nitrogen or some other impurity in the gas stream.
 However, the requirements imposed by Columbia’s tariff should be consistent with the objective of maximizing the safe flow of the maximum quantity of gas possible.
 This means that Columbia must operate its system safely, while not imposing unnecessarily restrictive limitations on the gas it will accept for transportation,” the producer group noted.

 “Tariff provisions that give a pipeline the authority to impose ‘additional’ gas quality specifications and restrictions to those spelled out in the tariff without adequate protections for its shippers are contrary to Commission policy,” it said.
 “A pipeline should not be permitted to refuse service, thereby effectively shutting in gas supplies, based on a quality requirement that is not contained in the tariff.”

-The IPAA called on FERC to "expeditiously resolve" the dispute between Norstar and Columbia, and to undertake a broad rulemaking to establish procedures for pipes and their customers to develop gas quality standards.
+The IPAA called on FERC to “expeditiously resolve” the dispute between Norstar and Columbia, and to undertake a broad rulemaking to establish procedures for pipes and their customer to develop gas quality standards.

 If Columbia’s denial of an interconnection is upheld, it “could be used as an excuse to reject Ohio gas or other regional gas in favor of gas produced in another part of the country,” said the Ohio Oil & Gas Association (OOGA), which represents producers in the state.